 In recent years, wildfires have caused extensive damage throughout the State.
 The last major wildfire in the vicinity of the City was the Grand Prix Fire in October 2003.
-There have been smaller fires, such as the 147-acre Sierra Fire that burned in November 2018 and the 277-acre Karen Fire in July 2020.
-While the District is not aware of any particular risk of wildfire within the District, there can be no assurances that wildfires won't occur within the District.
-See "SPECIAL RISK FACTORS - Geologic, Topographic and Climatic Conditions."
+There have been smaller fires, such as the 147-acre Sierra Fire that burned in November 2018, the 277-acre Karen Fire in July 2020 and the Sierra Fire that burned in June 2024.
+Per the City's General Plan and Zoning Map, the District is within a fire overlay zone, which, per the State of California's Fire Hazard Map, is within a Local Responsibility Area with the recommendation for the site to be in a very high fire severity zone.
+There can be no assurances that wildfires will not occur within the District and if such wildfires do occur within the District there can be no assurance that residential property within the District will not be damaged or destroyed.

-The Federal Emergency Management Agency has determined that the District is located in a Zone "AE, X500" flood area (an area with a one percent chance of flood discharge contained in a structure), and flood insurance will not be required.
+The Federal Emergency Management Agency has determined that the District is located in a Zone "X" flood area (an area determined to be outside of the 0.2 percent annual chance floodplain), and flood insurance will not be required.